cedricbansah/fleetioAPI/README.md

 # Fleetio API
 ## Working with fleetio api to issue HTTP requests

-This program was built with the aim of learning how to write HTTP requests to retrieve data from a website using their API It involves issuing GET, POST, DELETE and PATCH requests.
+Fleetio is a vehicle management designed to automate fleet operation tasks This program was built with the aim of learning how to write HTTP requests to retrieve data from a website using their API It involves issuing GET, POST, DELETE and PATCH requests.